 - Funding is not eligible for fundraising efforts or fundraising events.

-- 2020 recipients of Emerson funding are eligible to apply for a NEW project
+- Previous Community Benefit Grant recipients are eligible to apply for a NEW project only.

 ► Click here for the current application.
 [Downloads as a Word document.]